liesel-zz/NewsFeedApp/README.md

 To integrate with Facebook i used the following api.
 [ngFacebook](https://github.com/GoDisco/ngFacebook)

-Remember the Facebook api has chnaged.
-So, to see friends in yout list after you log in your friends needs to authorize the application as well.
+Remember the Facebook api has changed.
+So, to see friends in yout list after you log in, your friends needs to authorize the application as well.